 We strive to exceed current accessibility standards.
 However, we know some elements of Open University websites are not fully accessible:

-If you find that a certain section of our website is not accessible and you can’t get access to the information that you need please use this form to request support and we will ensure that you are provided with the information you require.
+If you find that a certain section of our website is not accessible and you can’t get access to the information that you need please use the Open University Accessibility Feedback Form to request support and we will ensure that you are provided with the information you require.
 You will need to provide your contact details and Personal Identifier if you are a student so we can get back to you.
 You should expect to hear back from us within 5 working days.

 The Open University is very experienced in meeting accessibility needs for our students.
 In many cases we are able to provide module and other study support materials in alternative formats for students who indicate a need for this when completing a Disability Support Form